romandunets/react-redux-skeleton/README.md

 The repository contains a sample React application which is preconfigured to install all the dependencies for instant development.
 The application has very simple business logic showing how to implement basic operations with users.
 The main purpose of this project is to demonstrate how to organize your React + redux application.

+## Technologies

+This project is a basic web application based on the following technologies:
+* React
+* Redux
+* Redux Form
+* Babel
+* Webpack

+You can check all the dependencies in package.json.

 ## Getting Started

 To get you started you can simply clone the react-redux-skeleton repository and install the dependencies: